 The challenge for ornithologists has been to understand those migratory pathways.

-The Blackpoll Warbler study unlocked the journey for a few individuals, but to understand migration patterns at a larger scale for entire populations, we need more data.
-Which path do these Blackpoll Warblers and all the other songbird species take each year or each season?
+Gonzalez’s study unlocked part of Arturito’s journey providing details about where an individual spent the breeding and wintering months, but to understand migration patterns at a larger scale for entire populations, we need more data.
+Which path does Arturito and the rest of the Canada Warblers take when they fly to Canada?
 And when do they arrive at certain stops along the way?

 Bird watchers, it turns out, can help answer those questions. eBird, a program at the Cornell Lab of Ornithology, is the largest citizen science project in the world. eBird has been collecting observations of birds reported by bird watchers around the world for more than 15 years. eBird now contains more than 750 million observations of birds.
 “Those observations provide a whole new way of seeing biodiversity,” says Steve Kelling, co-director of the center for Avian Population Studies at the Cornell Lab of Ornithology.

 The eBird Science team combined observations for 610 species in North America submitted by 179,297 bird watchers with satellite imagery from NASA, NOAA, and the USGS to create animated migration and seasonal abundance maps.